BMW Transmission Problems Explained

 8. Transmission Shudders

-BMW equipped with a twin-turbo may experience shuddering symptoms, especially during a long trip.
+BMWs equipped with twin turbos may experience shuddering symptoms, especially during long trips.
 To verify that this is the issue, it is recommended that you stop your car and let it cool down.

-If transmission shuddering symptoms go away when the engine cools down, the problem may be caused by the twin turbos.
+If transmission shuddering symptoms go away when the engine cools down, the twin turbos may be causing the problem.
 A check engine light may also come on.
-Symptoms often happen between 50-70 mph.
+Symptoms often happen between 50 and 70 mph.

 9. Torque Converter

 Another reason you may experience transmission shudder is issued with the torque converter.
-This is often because the torque converter locks up, is wearing out, and not locking the torque converters.
+This is often because the torque converter locks up, wears out, and does not lock the torque converters.

-BMW transmission shudder may also be caused due to spark plug or fuel injector problems.
-If the check engine light is on, scan the ECU codes with a good scanner for BMW to understand why the transmission shuddering is happening.
+BMW transmission shudder may also be caused by spark plug or fuel injector problems.
+If the check engine light is on, scan the ECU codes with an OBD-II scanner, like the YOUCANIC Full System Scanner, to understand why the transmission shuddering is happening.

 How to Diagnose BMW Transmission Problems

-The next step is to read the fault codes from the transmission module, also known as the electronic gearbox (EGS).
+The next step is to read the fault codes from the transmission module, the electronic gearbox (EGS).
 You will need a BMW scanner to retrieve fault codes from BMW modules.
-You can perform a full system scan with a scanner such as YOUCANIC Full System Scanner that can read BMW fault codes.
+A scanner such as YOUCANIC Full System Scanner can read BMW fault codes, allowing you to perform a full system scan.

 Don’t use a generic OBD-II scanner.
 If you use a generic OBD2 scanner, you will get generic fault codes such as P0720 or P0732, which don’t provide enough details on the cause of the problem.
-Sometimes, you may find DSC or ABS fault code throwing the transmission in limp mode.
+Sometimes, the DSC or ABS fault code throws the transmission in limp mode.
 It is possible that a fault code can put your BMW automatic transmission in Fail-Safe mode even if there is nothing wrong with the transmission.
 This procedure will also work on BMWs that have a manual transmission.

 Check the Transmission Fluid Level